The 1966 World Cup Final like you've never seen it before

 The long-range shooting was bobbins

-The two teams mustered 53 shots from outside the penalty area between them over 120 minutes - only 9 were on target.
+You may have seen grainy old clips of Bobby Charlton wellying in goals from half a mile away, but on the big day at Wembley, the two teams mustered 53 shots from outside the penalty area between them over 120 minutes, with only 9 hitting the target.
 None of them found the back of the net.

 The close-range shooting was better

-Of the combined 24 shots from inside the penalty area, 12 hit the target and 6 found the net.
+Of the combined 24 shots from inside the penalty area, 12 hit the target and 6 crossed the goal-line.
+Yes, six definitely crossed the goal-line.
+Definitely.
+No question about it.
+Look, let's just move on...

-FFT doubts very much that anyone was too concerned by passing stats back in 1966.
-But if they were, they will have been mildly aroused by the fact both teams completed the exact same number of passes - 356 - with England's pass completion rate marginally lower.
+FFT doubts very much that Kenneth Wolstenholme or anybody else was too concerned by passing stats.
+But if they were, they will have been mildly aroused by the fact both teams completed the exact same number of passes – 356 – with England's pass-completion rate marginally lower.

 England's most common pass combination was Bobby Moore to Geoff Hurst, with the England skipper passing forward to his West Ham team-mate 13 times.
 Captain Bob also chipped in with assists for 2 of Geoff Hurst's 3 goals.
 West Germany's top pass combo was Karl-Heinz Schellinger's 14 passes to Wolfgang Overath.